semver/semver/semver.md

 a bug or introduce new functionality.
 I would usually expect additional code for the latter instance, in which case it's obviously a minor level increment.

+### What should I do if the bug that is being fixed returns the code to being compliant with the public API (i.e. the code was incorrectly out of sync with the public API documentation)?

+Use your best judgment.
+If you have a huge audience that will be drastically impacted by changing the behavior back to what the public API intended, then it may be best to perform a major version release, even though the fix could strictly be considered a patch release.
+Remember, Semantic Versioning is all about conveying meaning by how the version number changes.
+If these changes are important to your users, use the version number to inform them.

 About
 -----